Grilling Accessories For Your Backyard BBQ

 A good heavy duty spatula is recommended for all types of meats and veggies that you can cook on your grill.
 I have three that are just for my grills and smokers.
 They vary in sizes and weight mainly for different cuts of meat.
 Just remember, make sure they are metal (the handle can be plastic) so that you don’t melt them.

 A good pair of tongs is hard to beat.
 From flipping chicken to rolling corn over on the grill, they are a extremely versatile tool.
 Just like spatulas they come in different lengths.
-I have a long pair that I like to use on my big grill for when I am cooking a lot of chicken.
+I have a long pair that I like to use on my big grill for when I am cooking a lot of chicken and a smaller one for indoor grilling.
 This way I don’t have to stay leaned over the hot coals while I am flipping them over.
 And of course they are handy gadget when cooking in the kitchen as well.

 This is a must for all grills.
 Brush your grill after cooking when the grate is still hot and be ready for your next grilling session!
 The one I use has replaceable heads.